 Papicha, Jour 2 Fete ©2019 |

-The project took five years to make and many script drafts.
-The female director expressed that “Papicha” was hard to put together.
-For the authorities, the subject matter of the film is still a sensitive topic.
-Once she got financing, Meddour was able to show her country’s reality accurately and vividly, thanks to her background as a documentarian.
+The project took five years to complete, and it required many script drafts.
+The female director expressed that “Papicha” was hard to put together, and the film’s subject matter is still a sensitive topic for the authorities.
+Once she got financing, Meddour could show her country’s reality accurately and vividly, thanks to her background as a documentarian.

-The opposition against women's liberation in Algeria has never seen so vividly and realistically until “Papicha.”
+The opposition against women’s liberation in Algeria has never been seen so vividly and realistically until “Papicha.”

 Meddour started production with mostly non-professional actors in the cast.
-The most challenging task in the making of the project was to edit the film because, in every take, actors had different dialogs.
+The most challenging task in making the project was editing the film because, in every take, the actors had different dialogs.
 The director gave the actors plenty of freedom to improvise on the set.

-The actresses had plenty of time to rehearse.
-They lived together in the same house for a week before filming.
-Their natural performances enlighten the screen, making out of “Papicha,” a delightful movie to watch.
+The actresses had plenty of time to rehearse and lived together in the same house for a week before filming.
+Their natural performances enlighten the screen, making “Papicha” a delightful movie.

 Other